github/developer.github.com/content/v3/activity/notifications.md

 * Commits the user authors or commits
 * Any discussion in which the user actively participates

-Notifications come back as Summary objects.
-A Summary contains information about the current discussion of an Issue/PullRequest/Commit.
+Notifications come back as "threads".
+A Thread contains information about the current discussion of an Issue/PullRequest/Commit.

 Notifications are optimized for polling with the "Last-Modified" header.
 If there are no new notifications, you will see a "304 Not Modified" response,